cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/mysql-network-policy.md

 {{<tutorial-step title="Create a Cloudflare Tunnel">}}

-First, install `cloudflared` on a server in your private network.
+Install `cloudflared` on a server in your private network.
 This server should have connectivity to the MySQL database.

 {{<render file="tunnel/_create-tunnel.md" productFolder="cloudflare-one">}}